 Last Updated on

 In some cases websites will have very little text.
 In other cases websites will have duplicate content taken from other websites such as their manufacturers’ sites or their franchisers’ sites.
+Even PDF files can create duplicate content issues if the PDF content is the same as what is on your website pages.
+(Ask us about PDF optimization.)

 In the first case, with little to no content, the website is not only missing out on providing customers with the information they are searching for, they are also missing out on helping the Search Engines understand what their website, their brand and their organization is all about.